 Banks are the safest place to keep your cash.
 Nevertheless, bank failures happen from time to time.
 Here's a look at what causes bank failures and what you can do about them.

 The main thing to know in a bank failure is that your money is probably safe.
 If your money is FDIC insured, you probably don’t need to panic.

 What Causes Bank Failures?

 Banks go under when they are no longer able to meet their obligations.
-They might be unable to pay the bills, or a bank failure may arise because they can't provide cash when depositors demand it.
+The bank might lose too much on investments, or the bank may be unable to provide cash when depositors demand it (see below).